 ADDITIONAL PROPOSED SETTLEMENTS

-8. The plaintiffs in the actions across Canada have now reached additional proposed national settlements with four sets of defendants.
-The settling defendants did not admit liability but they agreed to pay in total $12.195 million for the benefit of the settlement class members and to provide co-operation to the plaintiffs in prosecuting the actions against the one remaining set of non-settling defendants.
+8. The plaintiffs in the actions across Canada have now reached additional proposed national settlements with four sets of defendants: Mitsubishi, Toshiba, Winbond and Infineon.
+The settling defendants did not admit liability but they agreed to pay in total $12.195 million for the benefit of the settlement class members.
+The settlement agreements may be reviewed in the Documents section of this website.